Diana-Adri/php-hackathon-2022/README.md

 ## Feedback
 In this section, please let us know what is your opinion about this experience and how we can improve it:

 1. Have you ever been involved in a similar experience?
 If so, how was this one different?
+   No, this is the first hackathon I attend.
+The only thing similar to this task were university projects.
 2. Do you think this type of selection process is suitable for you?
+   Yes, I appreciate the practical aspect and that it was not just theoretical questions (so far) and you can access external information sources like google/youtube and you don't have to re-invent the wheel while being under pressure.
 3. What's your opinion about the complexity of the requirements?
+    I think the project was complex, it required some specific knowledge in a framework, probably easier than pure php, I think most requirements have been completed, but I'm sure there are some that are unaddressed and would take some more time and experience to make it a "good solution".
 4. What did you enjoy the most?
+    I think that the fact it was over 3 days.
 5. What was the most challenging part of this anti hackathon?
+    Setting up the framework + tools (I used a new computer).
 6. Do you think the time limit was suitable for the requirements?
+    Yes, I think there was enough time for a good but not perfect solution.
-7. Did you find the resources you were sent on your email useful?
+7. Did you find the resources you were sent on your email* *useful?
+    Yes they were useful but since you suggested Laravel/Symfony or just php, I think the Symfony documentation + Symfony set-up guide would help, maybe some information about APIs
 8. Is there anything you would like to improve to your current implementation?
+    The payload that is sent + the response that is give might be a bit more user-friendly (even if it's API so computer to computer)
 9. What would you change regarding this anti hackathon?

-Repo forked and cloned!!!
+    Maybe if there was a code skeleton like symfony/laravel skeleton implementation that can be run to have a working server and then that you can build on.